 The Internship Program at Penn Press is meant for undergraduate students and recent graduates seeking to explore the field of academic publishing.
-Running ten weeks, from June 3 and August 9, our summer program encompasses the entire publishing process, from manuscript proposal to bound book.
+Running ten weeks (in 2015: June 1 – August 7), our summer program encompasses the entire publishing process, from manuscript proposal to bound book.

 The internship is structured but not inflexible, and all Press departments are represented in the program: Acquisitions, Editing & Production (which includes design), Marketing, and Business & Administration.
 Each intern will be assigned to one or two departments depending on availability and the intern's preference.
 Interns assigned to one Press department will spend the entire length of the program in that department, while those assigned to two will spend five weeks in each.

 Interns will be expected to complete daily tasks as well as more in-depth projects under the guidance of Press staff members.
 Work experience will range from reading manuscripts to researching the prospective market for a book.
 Interns are invited to attend staff meetings, local conferences, and exhibits.